nsetzer/daedalus-games/src/jumpwar/csp.md

 ```
 ```

-Offset: make a few assumptions
-    - clients are sending updates as fast as possible
-    - the internet is a series of tubes
-    - the serve is actually validating the client messages before retransmission
-    - the client can easily deduplicate incoming messages

-- title scene
-- login
-- connect (to game server)
-- character select
-- main (the main game state)

 The documentation on CSP below will assume for now that a stable connection has been made to a backend server.
 That udp packets can be sent and received.